AryanAAB/RhythmRealm/README.md

 ## Installation

-Make sure you have a database in MongoDB Atlas, OpenCage Geocoding, and Agora.
+Make sure you have a database in MongoDB Atlas, OpenCage Geocoding, and Agora.io.
 You can create one by visiting the following links.

 - [MongoDB Atlas](https://www.mongodb.com/atlas)
 - [OpenCage Geocoding](https://opencagedata.com/api)